 The Paeroa–Te Aroha road was opened in 1881 and a daily Paeroa–Thames coach service began a year later.
 Communities on the peninsula had to wait until after 1945 for reliable connecting roads.

 Gold mining, which the railway was introduced to serve, ended in the 1920s – except at Waihī.
-The rail service to Waihī continued until 1978, when the completion of the Kaimai tunnel opened a direct route between Waikato and the Bay of Plenty, and to Paeroa and Thames until 1985.
+The rail service to Waihī continued until 1978, when the completion of the Kaimai tunnel opened a direct route between Waikato and the Bay of Plenty.
+The service to Paeroa and Thames continued until 1985.

-The central 47.2 metres of the historic Kōpū bridge turn on a central pier, which provided passage for medium-sized vessels.
+The central 47.2 metres of the historic Kōpū bridge turned on a central pier, providing passage for medium-sized vessels.
 After remaining closed for some years, it was opened several times in 2002 for a tourist boat.

 Of the 18,500 Europeans living in the region in 1911 the vast majority were in the gold-mining towns of Waihī, Thames, Karangahake and Coromandel, with smaller numbers involved in logging and sawmilling around Whangapoua, Mercury Bay and Tairua.